Yours Are the Only Ears

-Yours Are the Only Ears (stylized as Yours Are The Only Ears) is the stage name of New York musician Susannah Cutler.
+Yours Are the Only Ears (stylized in start case) is the stage name of New York musician Susannah Cutler.

 Early life

 Cutler grew up in New York.
 Her parents were both musicians, with her father a blues musician and her mother a country musician.
 Cutler studied both visual arts and textile design in school.

 Career

 Cutler released her first album under the moniker Yours Are the Only Ears in 2018, titled Knock Hard, after having signed with Team Love Records.
 In addition to making music, Cutler is also a textile designer.